dsv-su/gdpr-portal/readme.md

     endpoint_url =
     owner_email =

+If you have systems that use the same plugin you can stack them in the same configuration file. e.g.

+    [System1]
+    client_id =
+    client_secret =
+    auth =
+    auth_url =
+    base_uri =
+    redirect_uri =
+    endpoint_url =
+    owner_email =

+    [System2]
+    client_id =
+    client_secret =
+    auth =
+    auth_url =
+    base_uri =
+    redirect_uri =
+    endpoint_url =
+    owner_email =

 1.)
 Necessary attributes:

 [Name]

-This Name attribute should be the same as the Class name given in the Plugin-core file (plugin.php)
+The only compulsory attribute for a plugin is the Name attribute.
+This Name attribute should be the same as the filename for the Class, the Plugin-core file (plugin.php -> system1.php)

 2.)
 Alternative attributes:

     auth

-This attritute tells the system what authentification system the plugin uses.
-The following authenification systems are built in:

-    auth = toker
-    or
+If a alternative token authentification system is used this attribute should be set to "other".
+The default authenification system used is toker.

-    auth = toker-test
+    auth = other

 For systems that have not yet fully implemented a working source "plugin", there is the option to email the system owner.
 In this case, the auth attribute should be set to email.

     auth = email